ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Key Distribution {#security-key-distribution}

+GNAP does not define ways for the client instances keys to be provided to the client instances, particularly in light of how those keys are made known to the AS.
+These keys could be generated dynamically on the client software or pre-registered at the AS in a static developer portal.
-The keys for client instances could be distributed as part of the deployment process of instances of the client software.
+The keys for client instances could also be distributed as part of the deployment process of instances of the client software.
 For example, an application installation framework could generate a keypair for each copy of client software, then both install it into the client software upon installation and registering that instance with the AS.

-Additionally, it's possible for the AS to generate keys to be used with access tokens that are separate from the keys used by the client instance to request tokens.
-In this method, the AS would generate the asymmetric keypair or symmetric key and return the entire key, including all private signing information, to the client instance alongside the access token itself.
-This approach would make interception of the return from the token endpoint equivalent to that of a bearer token, since all information required to use the access token would be present in the request.
+Alternatively, it's possible for the AS to generate keys to be used with access tokens that are separate from the keys used by the client instance to request tokens.
+In this method, the AS would generate the asymmetric keypair or symmetric key and return the public key or key reference, to the client instance alongside the access token itself.
+The means for the AS to return generated key values to the client instance are out of scope, since GNAP does not allow the transmission of private or shared key information within the protocol itself.

+Additionally, if the token is bound to a key other than the client instance's presented key, this opens a possible attack surface for an attacker's AS to request an access token then substitute their own key material in the response to the client instance.
+The attacker's AS would need to be able to use the same key as the client instance, but this setup would allow an attacker's AS to make use of a compromised key within a system.
+This attack can be prevented by only binding access tokens to the client instance's presented keys, and by having client instances have a strong association between which keys they expect to use and the AS they expect to use them on.
+This attack is also only able to be propagated on client instances that talk to more than one AS at runtime, which can be limited by the client software.

 ## Key Rotation Policy {#security-key-rotation}

 When keys are rotated, there could be a delay in the propagation of that rotation to various components in the AS's ecosystem.
 The AS can define its own policy regarding the timeout of the previously-bound key, either making it immediately obsolete or allowing for a limited grace period during which both the previously-bound key and the current key can be used for signing requests.
 Such a grace period can be useful when there are multiple running copies of the client that are coordinated with each other.
 For example, the client software could be deployed as a cloud service with multiple orchestrated nodes.
 Each of these copies is deployed using the same key and therefore all the nodes represent the same client instance to the AS.
 In such cases, it can be difficult, or even impossible, to update the keys on all these copies in the same instant.

 The need for accommodating such known delays in the system needs to be balanced with the risk of allowing an old key to still be used.
 Narrowly restricting the exposure opportunities for exploit at the AS in terms of time, place, and method makes exploit significantly more difficult, especially if the exception happens only once.
-For example, the AS can reject requests from the previously-bound key (or any previous one before it) to cause rotation to a new key, or at least ensure that the rotation happens to the same known key.
+For example, the AS can reject requests from the previously-bound key (or any previous one before it) to cause rotation to a new key, or at least ensure that the rotation happens in an idempotent way to the same new key.

 See also the related considerations for token values in {{security-network-management}}.